Druhá Tráva

-Druhá Tráva is a Czech bluegrass band originally formed in Czechoslovakia in 1991 by Robert Křesťan and Luboš Malina.
+Druhá Tráva is a bluegrass band originally formed in Czechoslovakia in 1991 by Robert Křesťan and Luboš Malina, who had played in the group Poutníci together.
 As of 2021, they have released thirteen studio albums, four live albums, two compilations, as well as a number of side projects.
 They have been described as evolving from underground musicians who subverted Communism to international artists who "upend convention".

 History

 Robert Křesťan and bluegrass inspiration

 The Czech bluegrass genre developed in the mid-1960s, influenced by American bluegrass music.
 A regional tour by Pete Seeger in 1964 was a particular inspiration to Czech musicians.
 The Communist regime was hostile to such music, and Czech musicians with Western folk and rock influences helped advocate for the country's eventual independence.

 Singer-songwriter and mandolinist Robert Křesťan had been a fan of American roots music since the late 1960s, listening to records that had been smuggled into the country.
 Křesťan was particularly fond of bluegrass pioneer Bill Monroe.
 Křesťan went to great pains to find records and learned how to play the music on homemade instruments.
 He joined the band Poutníci in 1979.